-COL. A Name of Issuer and Title of Each Issue Maturity Date Interest Rate COL. B Number of Units-Principal Amount of Bonds and Notes COL. C Cost of Each Issue COL. D Market Value of Each Issue at Balance Sheet Date COL. E Amount at Which Each Portfolio of Equity Security Issue and Each Other Security Issue Carried in Balance Sheet Common Stock: Consolidate Edison Inc. DTE Energy Company Verizon Communications 2,000 1,200 2,000 76,381 51,648 61,523 85,820 48,132 62,920 85,820 48,132 62,920 Mutual Funds: 189,552 196,872 196,872 Dreyfus Premier Ltd High Income 16,296.314 215,275 165,383 165,383 Other Equity Investments: PIMCO Floating Rate Strategy 2,900 70,206 36,128 36,128 Totals \$12,850,565 \$ 12,536,138 \$ 12,536,138
+COL. A COL. B COL. C COL. D COL. E Name of Issuer and Title of Each Issue Maturity Date Interest Rate Number of Units- Principal Amount of Bonds and Notes Cost of Each Issue Market value of Each Issue at Balance Sheet Date Amount at Which Each Portfolio of Equity Security Issue and Each Other Security Issue Carried in Balance Sheet PIMCO Floating Rate Strategy 2,900 70,202 36,746 36,746 Totals \$ 7,858,850 \$ 7,797,899 \$ 7,797,899

-During the years ended November 30, 2009, 2008 and 2007, available-for-sale securities were liquidated and proceeds amounting to \$21,528,407, \$24,440,000 and \$17,605,791 were received, with resultant realized gains totaling \$113,272, \$88,096, and \$60,697, respectively.
+During the years ended November 30, 2010, 2009 and 2008, available-for-sale securities were liquidated and proceeds amounting to \$17,619,057, \$21,528,407 and \$24,440,000 were received, with resultant realized (losses) gains totaling \$(10,481), \$113,272, and \$88,096, respectively.
 Cost of available-for-sale securities includes unamortized premium or discount.

 The Company had, at November 30, 2009, an auction rate bond issued by the New Jersey State Higher Education Assistance Authority ("NJHE").
 The bond was recorded as a non-current marketable security.
-The NJHE bond has an original par value of \$500,000, a maturity date of December 1, 2040, a rating of AA by S&P, and has been placed on negative watch.
-Fitch Ratings had withdrawn their rating.
-The current interest rate is 0.578% as set on January 5, 2010.
+The NJHE bond had an original par value of \$500,000, a maturity date of December 1, 2040, a rating of AA by S&P, and had been placed on negative watch.
 Beginning in February 2008, more shares for sale were submitted in the regularly scheduled auctions for the NJHE auction rate bonds than there were offers to buy.
 This meant that these auctions "failed to clear" and that many or all auction bond holders who wanted to sell their shares in these auctions were unable to do so.
-The Company was notified by Wells Fargo Securities, LLC on February 11, 2010 that they will be repurchasing the NJHE bond from the Company at the original par value (See Note 16, Subsequent Events for further information).
-The Company had recognized a temporary impairment charge of \$60,000 in the second quarter of 2009, for a total impairment charge of \$100,000.
-Due to the notification by Wells Fargo Investments of its intent to repurchase the NJHE bond, the Company believes that there is no impairment as of November 30, 2009 and accordingly has reversed the impairment charges previously recognized.
+The Company had recognized a temporary impairment charge of \$40,000 against the \$500,000 par value of the bond in fiscal 2008.
+The Company recognized an additional impairment charge of \$60,000 in the second quarter of 2009, for a total impairment charge of \$100,000.
+Due to the notification by Wells Fargo Investments of its intent to repurchase the NJHE bond, the Company reversed the impairment charges previously recognized as of November 30, 2009.
+In March 2010, the Company received payment in the amount of \$500,000 from Wells Fargo Securities, LLC, which was the par value of the New Jersey Higher Education Bond.

-The Company adopted ASC Topic 820, "Fair Value Measurements and Disclosures" (previously reported as SFAS No. 157, Fair Value Measurements) as of December 1, 2007, which expands disclosures about investments that are measured and reported at fair market value.
+The Company adopted ASC Topic 820, "Fair Value Measurements and Disclosures" as of December 1, 2007, which expands disclosures about investments that are measured and reported at fair market value.
 ASC Topic 820 established a fair value hierarchy that prioritizes the inputs to valuation techniques utilized to measure fair value into three broad levels as follows: